MicroEJ/docs/PlatformDeveloperGuide/frontpanel.rst

 Multiple Front Panel Files
 --------------------------

 A Front Panel project can contain multiple ``.fp`` files.
 All ``fp`` files are compiled when exporting the Front Panel project in a Platform (or during Platform build).
-It is useful to have two or more representation of a board (size, devices layout, display size etc.).
+It is useful to have two or more representation of a board (size, devices layout, display size, etc.).
 By default the Simulator will chooses the default ``.fp`` file declared by the Platform, or will defaults to a random one.
 To choose a specific one, set the :ref:`Application Option <application_options>` ``frontpanel.file`` to a Front Panel simple file name included in the Platform (e.g. ``mycompany.fp``).

 .. _section_frontpanel_widget: